awsdocs/amazon-connect-admin-guide/doc_source/best-practices.md

 + Tell agents about the bot\.
 When a contact is connected to the agent, the agent sees the entire transcript in their window\.
 The transcript includes text from both the customer and the bot\.

 ## Contact Control Panel<a name="bp-ccp"></a>
-+ If your agents use Google Chrome 71 to Chrome 75, and they use chat, add the CCP URL to the allow list in the agent's Chrome settings\.
-Otherwise, they won't hear the audio indicator notifying them that there's an incoming chat\.
++ If your agents use Google Chrome 71 to Chrome 75, and they use chat or tasks, add the CCP URL to the allow list in the agent's Chrome settings\.
+Otherwise, they won't hear the audio indicator notifying them that there's an incoming chat or task\.

   For instructions, see this [Google Chrome Help article](https://support.google.com/chrome/answer/114662)\.